sshnaidm/wca-openai-proxy/README.md

 # Watson Code Assistant OpenAI Proxy

-A Flask-based proxy server that adapts Watson AI's API to be compatible with OpenAI's API format.
+A Flask-based proxy server that adapts Watson AI Code Assistant API to be compatible with OpenAI's API format.
 This allows applications designed to work with OpenAI's API to seamlessly use Watson Code Assistant (WCA) from IBM instead.

 ## Overview

 This proxy service translates requests from OpenAI's API format to Watson AI's format and vice versa, enabling you to:

-- Use tools and libraries designed for OpenAI with Watson AI
+- Use tools and libraries designed for OpenAI with Watson AI Code Assistant
 - Maintain compatibility with OpenAI-dependent applications
-- Leverage Watson AI's capabilities through a familiar API interface
+- Leverage Watson AI Code Assistant's capabilities through a familiar API interface

 ## Features